CLP Cooperates with Hospital Authority for Achieving Energy Savings

 airport had achieved an 18% reduction of carbon intensity.
 Being the recipient

-of the CLP GREENPLUS Recognition Award 'Energy Saving Award of
+of the GREENPLUS Recognition Award 'Energy Saving Award of

 Excellence' this year, is further endorsement of its outstanding achievement in